vlang/v/doc/docs.md

 The type of `p` is `&Point`.
 It's a reference to `Point`.
 References are similar to Go pointers and C++ references.

-V doesn't have subclassing, but it supports embedded structs:
+V doesn't allow subclassing, but it supports embedded structs:

 ```v
 // TODO: this will be implemented later